danielmcheng1/drone/writeup.md

 2. Download photos to phone
 3. Schedule and/or trigger missions

 You may ask why I did not immediately attempt to write my own mobile app to accomplish all of my required features.
 In software development, it is better practice to first use existing libraries and packages instead of writing your own custom solution.
 First, this can save significant time if you can simply plug in an existing app into your own custom architecture.
-Secondly, prebuilt libraries are usually better tested, having gone through multiple iterations before being shared for general use.
+Second, prebuilt libraries are usually better tested, having gone through multiple iterations before being shared for general use.

 Hence, I wanted to exhaust existing solutions that could achieve the above three criteria, before considering alternate solutions (such as writing my own mobile application).